-- 13. The Authority is satisfied on the material before it that: - a) the Application has been validly made and meets the procedural and trading period requirements under sections 11A, 12 and 40 of the Act, - b) if the Licence were to be granted, liquor would be sold and supplied in a separate liquor sales area at the Premises, and in accordance with the authorisation conferred by a packaged liquor licence, as required by sections 29 and 30 of the Act, and - c) section 31 of the Act does not apply to the Application as the Premises is not intended to operate as is contemplated by the section. - 14.
+- 13. The Authority is satisfied on the material before it that: - a) the Application has been validly made and meets the procedural and trading period requirements under sections 11A, 12 and 40 of the Act, - b) if the Licence were to be granted, liquor would be sold in accordance with the authorisation conferred by the Licence as required by section 29 of the Act, and - c) sections 30 and 31 of the Act do not apply to the Application, as the Premises is not intended to operate as is contemplated by the sections. - 14.
 Pursuant to section 48 of the Act, the Authority finds that the CIS submitted with the Application was prepared in accordance with the relevant requirements.